mamoe/mirai/README-eng.md

 ### Use as a framework

-Mirai is able to run as plugin-supported framework.
+Mirai is able to run as a plugin-supported framework.
-Mirai is building a community (with `mirai-console`) that allows developers to share their plugins, and for users to install plugins quickly.
+The community, (with `mirai-console`) that allows developers to share their plugins, and for users to install plugins quickly, is building in progress.

 - JVM languages like `Java` or `Kotlin`： Make Jar plugin for [mirai-console](https://github.com/mamoe/mirai-console) directly and share with other developers through the plugin center.
 - `Kotlin Script`： [mirai-kts](https://github.com/iTXTech/mirai-kts) supports plugins using Kotlin Scripts (`kts`)（**OpenJDK 8+ only，except Android**）